David-bfg/david-bfg/_posts/2020-04-01-covid-project-what-2-watchlist.md

 ### Users and Watchlists

-used meteor library for accounts to get user functionality setup in app. now a user can build their watchlist and we will track the streaming data of the media in your watchlist.
+One of the primary reasons for choosing Meteor initially was its seamless user account creation functionality.
+Knowing not to roll my own security, I was happy to use a robust authentication systems that was directly supported by the Meteor project team.
+Setting up user accounts was a breeze, requiring minimal additional effort beyond importing and implementing the accounts package.
+With this in place, I could focus on features for tracking user watchlists and configuring SMTP for email signups.

-worked on some mongo queries to store a watchlist with each user.
+I turned to focus my efforts on developing the necessary MongoDB queries to effectively store each user's watchlist.
-I Specifically wanted to store the users watchlist as a set or map data structure where an id lookup would let you know if a movie is in the watchlist.
+My goal was to store watchlists as a set or map data structure, facilitating efficient movie lookup within the watchlist.
-This was a non-standard use case that required a way to use a dynamic key in the mongo query syntax. after searching google and reading documentation I came upon this syntax for adding a variable to a query path.
+This required a non-standard use case, necessitating dynamic key insertion in the MongoDB query syntax.
+After searching through forms and scouring MongoDB’s documentation, I discovered a suitable syntax for incorporating variables into query paths:

 ```javascript
 {$set: {['userProfile.watchlist.' + id]: imdbNum}}
 ```

-refined state

-long term I added the ability to build a watchlist locally before you create an account. this went along with revamping the builtin accounts and making a dedicated page for user sign-up.
-You'd have an email attached to your account with all the basic features of password and password recovery.
-You'd also have the ability to import your local watchlist to your new account. along with all this I implemented SMTP (e-mail) on my domain.
-I had to chose between rolling my own or finding a good service and from the looks of it you'd go to spam if you weren't using a service.
+Once the basics were in place, SMTP setup was the only thing remaining before the accounts were release ready.
+Initially considering self-hosting an email server for my domain to cut costs, I was deterred upon learning that unverified servers often end up in the spam folder.
-Eventually I found a quality service that was most importantly free 'Zoho Mail.'
+Fortunately, I found a fitting solution in Zoho Mail, a reputable service offering free email hosting.

+While these steps ensured stability for the app’s release, some quality-of-life improvements were implemented post-launch:

+- Watchlists could be built locally and transferred to the server when you’re ready to make an account
+- Creation of a dedicated page for user login and signup services
+- Gradual transition away from reliance on some of the default Meteor accounts library features

 ### Media Details